ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The authentication service request should have a defined set of parameters.
 Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-1. The system retrieves the DOB of the individual in the auth DB based on the mapped UIN/VID.
+1. The system retrieves the DOB of the individual in the auth database based on the mapped UIN/VID.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 1. The system calculates the age of the individual based on the DOB.
 4. Validates if the Age of the individual is greater than or equal to the Age in the input parameter
 5. Constructs the authentication response based on validation results